AbdylGaniwu/Logistic-Regression-Projects/README.md

 ---

 ## Conclusion
 This project highlights the potential of **Logistic Regression** in the medical field, specifically for predicting cancer diagnoses.
-By using data preprocessing techniques such as feature scaling and label encoding, combined with effective model evaluation, we were able to achieve a high accuracy rate.
+By using data preprocessing techniques such as feature scaling and label encoding, combined with effective model evaluation, was able to achieve a high accuracy rate.